barryclark/jekyll-now/_posts/2020-04-23-Doordeck-API.md

 Doordeck takes the concept of secure access further by offering an integration platform.
 This allows third parties and developers to offer access automation as an add-on service through their existing systems and applications.
-The applications range from [tenant experience applications][10] offered by large commercial property managers, to centralized [industrial facility management][11] to vanilla [office management][21].
+The applications range from [tenant experience applications][10], offered by large property managers, to centralized [industrial facility management][11] to vanilla [office management][21].

 The conceptual entity model of the Doordeck platform is slightly different.